dqx-translation-project/dqx_dat_dump/research/etp.md

                                         for 4 byte alignment, these bytes are included.
 ```

-From here, read the offsets initially as ushorts to look up in the TEXT table.
+From here, read the offsets initially as ushorts to look up in the TEXT table. ((offset * 2) + 1) will map you to the correct location.
 If you reach the end of the ushort table and there are still offsets remaining, read them as uints until the end of the table.

 #### v4